Giving to the Office of Vice Provost of Student Success

 This fund will support the First Scholars Program at Kansas State University through scholarships and administrative purposes.
 Learn more about First Scholars Program.

 Reasons to give

-Find out more about why the Office of Vice Provost for Undergraduate Studies needs your support and what funding areas are a priority now:
+Find out more about why the Office of Vice Provost of Student Success needs your support and what funding areas are a priority now: